High — Time to Get Support

 Will I always feel like this?

-No. Severe anxiety is treatable.
-Randomised trials of cognitive behavioural therapy for GAD show roughly 50-60% of people achieve substantial improvement, with another 20-30% achieving partial improvement.
-SSRIs help a similar proportion.
-Combining therapy and medication often outperforms either alone for severe presentations.
-Most people feel meaningfully better within 8-16 weeks of starting evidence-based treatment.
+No. Anxiety at this level is treatable.
+Many people achieve substantial improvement with cognitive behavioural therapy; a similar share respond to SSRIs; combining therapy and medication often outperforms either alone for more severe presentations.
+Most people feel meaningfully better within 8-16 weeks of starting well-supported treatment.

 Should I keep working?